 For hiking in nature reserves, the best time to go is spring.
 The weather is already warm, nature is in full bloom, and the scenery is at its most beautiful.

-Spring on the main island of Sicily starts as early as March.
+Spring on the main island starts as early as March.
 The weather warms up, the rains decrease, and the first flowers bloom.

-In the islands, the best times for hiking are April, May, and September.
+In the islands off the coast of Sicily, the best times for hiking are April, May, and September.

 In June, even the outermost islands start their season.
 The ferry service changes to a summer schedule, and the number of visitors increases.
 If you want to avoid the crowds, you should visit before then.

 Autumn arrives earlier on the outer islands than on the main island.
-By October, the winds and rains are already there.
+By October, the winds and rain are already there.
 On the main island, October can still be fine weather.

-If you want to avoid the crowds and are searching for lower prices, you can go earlier in spring or later autumn - especially if you don't mind a little wind or rain.
+If you want to avoid the crowds and are looking for lower prices, you can go earlier in spring or autumn—especially if you don't mind a little wind or rain.

 By December at the latest, the outdoor season is over in all parts of Sicily.

-The best time to visit Sicily depends on what you plan to do there.
+The best time to visit Sicily depends on what you plan to do.
 There's always something to do all year round.

 However, there are peak seasons for different things to do.
 In summer, the heat and constant sunshine can affect physical activities.
-Some shops in towns and cities also close then.
+Some shops in towns and cities can also be close then.

-In winter, there's more rain, and temperatures are lower.
+In winter, there is more rain and lower temperatures.
 If you're doing outdoor activities in winter, dress accordingly.

 In general, spring and autumn are the best times to visit Sicily.
 For a beach holiday, consider summer or early autumn.

 Winter sports, like skiing, can also be practiced.
-The ski season is at its peak in January in the mountains.
+The ski season is at its peak in the mountains in January.

 Follow MANY FACES OF SICILY on Bluesky & Pinterest